pegaltier/rfcs/2019-11-03-hp-dispatcher/README.md

 2. Query param
    - eg. `?X-Hpos-Admin-Signature=EGeYSAmjxp1kNBzXAR2kv7m3BNxyREZnVwSfh3FX7Ew`

-HTTP Header is required to have a Base64-encoded Ed25519 signature of the appropriate payload.
+The value must be a Base64-encoded Ed25519 signature of the appropriate payload.

 ```javascript
 {